lubojr/naucse.python.cz/lessons/beginners-en/testing/index.md

 (and about fixing it if needed).
 The process of verification that the program works as expected is called *testing*.

-You have probably tested your programs by trying to execute them, entered some input data and looked if the results are correct.
+You have probably already tested your programs by executing them.
+When you test your program, you usually enter some input data and look if the result is correct.
-It is harder to do it for bigger programs.
-Bigger programs have more possibilities what to do and it is harder to verify that all possibilities do what they should.
+This is okay for a small program, but it gets harder as the program gets bigger.
+Bigger programs have more options what they can do based on the possible user input and configuration.
+Their manual testing becomes time-consuming, especially when it needs to be repeated after every change, and it becomes more likely errors slip unnoticed into our code.

-That is why developers write code that verifies their program instead of testing their programs manually.
+Humans are not very good at performing boring repetitive tasks, that is the domain of computers.
+And, not surprisingly, that is the reason why developers write the code that verifies their programs.

-*Automated tests* are functions that check that the program works correctly.
+*Automated tests* are functions checking, with no manual intervention, that all features of the tested program work correctly.
-You can execute the tests anytime and verify that the code works.
-The main benefit is that you can change the code in the future and let the tests verify that the change does not break existing functionality.
+If made right, the tests should be lean and give quick response whether the program has issues or not.
+The testing does not give us 100% proof that the code is without errors but it is still better than no testing at all.

+The automated tests make modification of the code easier as you can faster find possible bugs in the existing functionality (aka *regressions*).

 ## Installing the pytest library